Kur0Yasha/stage2A/README.md

-The program is written in Python, can read a list of .e57 files, and returns a reconstruction of detected floors and walls as an .obj file.
+The program is written in Python, can read a list of .e57 files, and returns a reconstruction of detected floors and walls as an .ifc file.

 ## Installing & Running